Ukrainian corvette Ternopil: Service

 The corvette was laid down on 23 April 1991 at the Leninska Kuznya shipyard.
 The ship was launched on 15 March 2002.
 The corvette was moved 1668 nmi from Kyiv to Mykolaiv.
 The corvette was moved again to the port of Sevastopol for trials testing.
 On 15 February 2006, an act was signed adding the ship to the Ukrainian Navy; and the Ukrainian naval flag was raised on the ship on 16 February 2006.

 The first deployment of the ship was in late 2006 for NATO Mission Oriented Training/MОТ.
 The Ukrainian crew practiced tactical episodes between 25 May and July 2007 while Ternopil took part in NATO's Operation Active Endeavour.

 Ternopil participated in Operation Active Endeavour regularly in 2008, 2009 and 2010.

 On 20 March 2014, the ship was captured by Russian forces during the annexation of Crimea by the Russian Federation.
-The ship scheduled to be handed back to Ukraine in May 2014.
+The ship was scheduled to be handed back to Ukraine in May 2014.
 As of 6 August 2014 it was not; Russia suspended the return of Ukrainian Navy assets from Crimea to Ukraine proper ostensibly because Ukraine did not renew its unilaterally declared ceasefire on 1 July 2014 in the War in Donbas.
 In 2016, it was reported that pieces from Ternopil were being used to repair Russia's Black Sea Fleet.